elifyagmurduran/bash_scripting/README.md

 - iterate over the array and print each element.

-### exercise 3️⃣: reading the environment in bash: develop a bash script that reads and manipulates environment variables.
+### exercise 3️⃣: reading the environment in bash

+develop a bash script that reads and manipulates environment variables.

 - print the value of the HOME environment variable.